DikshaMishra03/ToDo-app/README.md

-# ToDo-app
+📌 Overview

-A fully functional To-Do App built with HTML, CSS, and JavaScript, integrated with Firebase for real-time database and authentication.
+This is a modern To-Do web application that allows users to manage tasks efficiently.
+The app is integrated with Firebase to provide real-time data storage and authentication.

+✨ Features
+➕ Add tasks
+🗑️ Delete tasks
+🔄 Persistent storage using Firebase
+🔐 User Authentication (Login/Signup)
+⚡ Real-time updates
+🛠️ Tech Stack
+HTML
+CSS
+JavaScript
+Firebase (Firestore + Authentication)